punal100/P_MEIS/GUIDE.md

 - Profiles are persisted as JSON under: `Saved/InputProfiles/`
 - Profile data can include toggle semantics via:
   - `ToggleModeActions`: list of action names that behave as toggle instead of hold
-  - `bActiveActionToggles`: runtime toggle state persisted per profile
+  - `ToggleActionStates`: persisted per-action ON/OFF state (map from action name → bool)

 ## 4) UI input injection (mobile / UMG)